trueos/trueos-docs/trueos-handbook/introducing.rst

 Linux and |trueos|
 ------------------

 |trueos| is based on FreeBSD, meaning it is not a Linux distribution.
-If
-you have used Linux before, you may find some features you are used to have different names on a BSD system and some commands are different.
-This section covers some of these differences.
+While there are many similarities with Linux, some features have different names and some commands have different flags or output on a BSD based system.
+This section will cover some of these differences.

-BSD and Linux use different filesystems during installation.
-Many Linux distros use EXT2, EXT3, EXT4, or ReiserFS, while |trueos| uses OpenZFS.
-This means if you wish to dual-boot with Linux or access data on an external drive formatted with another filesystem, you will want to research if the data is accessible to both operating systems.
+BSD and Linux use different filesystems.
+Many Linux distros use EXT2, EXT3, EXT4, or BTRFS, while |trueos| uses UFS or OpenZFS.
+In order to dual-boot with Linux, or access data on an external drive formatted with another filesystem, it is imperative to research if the filesystem used is accessible to both operating systems.

 :numref:`Table %s <filesys support>` summarizes the various filesystems commonly used by desktop systems. |trueos| automatically mounts several
 filesystems: *FAT16*, *FAT32*, *EXT2*, *EXT3* (without journaling),
 *EXT4* (read-only), *NTFS5*, *NTFS6*, and *XFS*.

+  .. note:: A comparison of some popular graphical file management
-See the section on :ref:`Files and File Sharing` for a comparison of some graphical file manager utilities.
+	    utilities available in |trueos| can be found in the :ref:`Files and File Sharing` section.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.15\linewidth-2\tabcolsep}
                     |>{\RaggedRight}p{\dimexpr 0.15\linewidth-2\tabcolsep}